Dask Installation

 python -m pip install ".[complete]"

-You can view the list of all dependencies within the extras_require field of setup.py.
+You can view the list of all dependencies within the project.optional-dependencies field of pyproject.toml.

 Or do a developer install by using the -e flag (see the Install section in the Development Guidelines):